Real Estate Image Editing: How to Fix Lens Distortion?

 1. Limitations in shooting distance

-A tall property or even high rises need to be shot straight.
+A tall property or even a high rises need to be shot straight.
 Listings cannot contain point-of-view shots as they are simply not representative of the property.
-For visual purposes, any property must look like vertical lines stay vertical.
+For visual purposes, any property must look like vertical lines and stay vertical.
 They shouldn’t be angled or titled.
 This phenomenon is caused by the need to shoot a photo at a limited distance.
-Not all properties will have the luxury of having nothing in front of it and hence, photos will really try and tilt up.
+Not all properties will have the luxury of having nothing in front of it and hence, photos will try and tilt up.
 Luckily, real estate image editing allows for an easy correction which most professionals take advantage of.

 2. The need to use lenses